carissalow/rapids/docs/features/extracted.rst

 =========================   =========     =============
 Name                        Units         Description
 =========================   =========     =============
-sumallsteps                 steps         The total step count. maxallsteps                 steps         The maximum step count minallsteps                 steps         The minimum step count avgallsteps                 steps         The average step count stdallsteps                 steps         The standard deviation of step count countsedentarybout          bouts         A count of sedentary bouts maxdurationsedentarybout    minutes       The maximum duration of sedentary bouts mindurationsedentarybout    minutes       The minimum duration of sedentary bouts avgdurationsedentarybout    minutes       The average duration of sedentary bouts stddurationsedentarybout    minutes       The standard deviation of the duration of sedentary bouts sumdurationsedentarybout    minutes       The sum of durations of sedentary bouts. countactivebout             bouts         A count of active bouts maxdurationactivebout       minutes       The maximum duration of active bouts mindurationactivebout       minutes       The minimum duration of active bouts avgdurationactivebout       minutes       The average duration of active bouts stddurationactivebout       minutes       The standard deviation of the duration of active bouts
+sumallsteps                 steps         Sum all steps: The total step count. maxallsteps                 steps         Max all steps: The maximum step count minallsteps                 steps         Min all steps: The minimum step count avgallsteps                 steps         Avg all steps: The average step count stdallsteps                 steps         Std all steps: The standard deviation of step count countsedentarybout          bouts         Count sedentary bout: A count of sedentary bouts maxdurationsedentarybout    minutes       Max duration sedentary bout: The maximum duration of sedentary bouts mindurationsedentarybout    minutes       Min duration sedentary bout: The minimum duration of sedentary bouts avgdurationsedentarybout    minutes       Avg duration sedentary bout: The average duration of sedentary bouts stddurationsedentarybout    minutes       Std duration sedentary bout: The standard deviation of the duration of sedentary bouts countactivebout             bouts         Count active bout: A count of active bouts maxdurationactivebout       minutes       Max duration active bout: The maximum duration of active bouts mindurationactivebout       minutes       Min duration active bout: The minimum duration of active bouts avgdurationactivebout       minutes       Avg duration active bout: The average duration of active bouts stddurationactivebout       minutes       Std duration active bout: The standard deviation of the duration of active bouts
 =========================   =========     =============

-**Assumptions/Observations:**

-If the step count per minute smaller than the ``THRESHOLD_ACTIVE_BOUT`` (default value is 10), it is defined as sedentary status.
+**Assumptions/Observations:** If the step count per minute smaller than the ``THRESHOLD_ACTIVE_BOUT`` (default value is 10), it is defined as sedentary status.
 Otherwise, it is defined as active status.
 One active/sedentary bout is a period during with the user is under ``active``/``sedentary`` status.

 .. -------------------------Links ------------------------------------ ..